oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

   }

-In this case a temporary SYCL buffer is created, the data is copied to this buffer, and it is processed according to the algorithm semantucs.
+In this case a temporary SYCL buffer is created, the data is copied to this buffer, and it is processed according to the algorithm semantics.
 After processing on a device is complete, the modified data is copied from the temporary buffer back to the host container.

 .. note::